alighasemi889/shopping/README.md

 - **HTML**: Markup language for creating web pages.
 - **Scss**: Styling language for designing the user interface.
 - **JavaScript**: Programming language for dynamic behavior and interaction.
+ - **Supabase**: Backend-as-a-Service platform used for managing product data and user interactions.

 ## Installation